qpdf/qpdf/manual/cli.rst

       Prevent inline images from being considered by --optimize-images.

-   Prevent inline images from being included in image optimization.
+   Prevent inline images from being included in image optimization done by :qpdf:ref:`--optimize-images`.
-   This option has no effect when :qpdf:ref:`--optimize-images` is not specified.

 .. qpdf:option:: --remove-page-labels